Stephen Hasner | Bicycle Accidents | September 14, 2018

 Personal injury claims can be complex and prolonged.
 An injured cyclist must prove that a driver acted negligently and that the driver’s negligence caused the cyclist’s injuries.
 If a case goes to trial, the driver will have the opportunity to defend the allegations.
 Drivers often attempt to prove that a cyclist’s negligence caused his or her injuries, which can affect liability and the overall outcome of the case.
 It is essential to provide a strong argument and fight back against any defense to ensure full compensation for the hospital bills, lost wages, and personal suffering that may have accrued due to the driver’s negligence.

-If you or a loved one has been a victim of a dooring accident in Savannah or the surrounding area, contact Hasner Law online today or call us at 912-234-2334 to speak with an experienced personal injury attorney.
-Let us handle your legal claim while you focus on recovering from your injuries.
+If you or a loved one has been a victim of a dooring accident in Savannah or the surrounding area, contact the Savannah bicycle accident law firm of Hasner Law P.C. at our nearest location to schedule a free consultation today.